MonsteRico/led-dashboard/src/modules/i2c/README.md

 # I2C Service Module

 This module provides I2C (Inter-Integrated Circuit) bus communication functionality for the LED Dashboard project.
-It uses the `i2c-bus` TypeScript package to interface with I2C devices connected to the Raspberry Pi.
+It uses the built-in Linux I2C tools (`i2cdetect`, `i2cget`, `i2cset`) to interface with I2C devices connected to the Raspberry Pi.

 ## Features